Given the diverse range of stocks available in the market, it is challenging to select shares to buy that suit one’s

-When individuals select shares to buy, it helps if they conduct thorough research about a company’s management and gauge its efficiency.
+When individuals select shares to buy, it helps if they conduct a thorough research about a company’s management and gauge its efficiency.
 The potential investor can understand better if she/he attends managerial meetings (conducted every quarter to discuss the quarterly performance of the company).

-Alternatively, investors can also attend the annual general meeting (AGM) conducted every year to answer questions of shareholders.
+Alternatively, investors can also attend the annual general meeting (AGM) conducted every year to answer questions from shareholders.

 Here are a few pointers to note on the management’s efficiency.

 One can determine a company’s stability based on the length of tenure of its management.
 The long tenure of top management usually indicates steady growth and consistency.

-All the listed companies release this information every quarter as per SEBI, the market regulator, mandate.
-Now, you as an investor can check the holdings of different shareholders including promoters, institutions, Government, and even retail investors.
+All the listed companies release this information every quarter as per SEBI, the market regulator's mandate.
+Now, you, as an investor, can check the holdings of different shareholders, including promoters, institutions, Government, and even retail investors.

 Generally, a company with a higher promoter holding means that the promoter is invested in the company, which could indicate the stability of the company.
 Similar is the case with institutional investors.

 However, promoters are not required to have a higher stake in their company all the time.
 There are companies that do well with less promoter involvement as well.
-That said, you can still note the changes of shareholding to take a call on your investment.
+That said, you can still note the changes in shareholding to take a call on your investment.